Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Conclusions

 \section{Conclusions}

 Relying only on the universal behavior of QCD in the chiral crossover region we investigated the analytic behavior of the free energy.
-We argued that if the chiral behavior of QCD is well-described by the universal scaling, as borne out in recent the lattice QCD calculations, then analyticity of the free energy will be completely governed by the analytic structure of the corresponding universal scaling function in the complex scaling variable.
+We argued that if the chiral behavior of QCD is well-described by the universal scaling, as borne out in recent the lattice QCD calculations, then the analytic structure of the free energy will be completely governed by the corresponding universal scaling function.
 We estimated the relevant singularity of the scaling function based on the two extreme limits of mean-field and \(N\to\infty\).
-We showed how these estimates can be translated to the singularity in the complex-\(\mb\) plane to determine the radius of convergence in \(\mb\), solely based on the universal critical exponents and well-determined non-universal parameters from lattice QCD calculations.
+For the analysis, we used the location of the singularity extracted in Functional Renormalization Group calculations.
+We showed how this can be translated to the singularity in the complex-\(\mb\) plane to determine the radius of convergence in \(\mb\).
+Our results are solely based on the universal input and well-determined non-universal parameters from lattice QCD calculations.
 Figure~\ref{fig:R} summarizes our universality- and QCD-based estimate for the radius of convergence in \(\mb\) for temperatures in the vicinity of the QCD chiral crossover.
-This shows that the radius of convergence is larger than \(|\mb| \gtrsim 400\)~MeV, implying that the present lattice QCD calculations based on Taylor expansions in \(\mb\) and analytic continuations from imaginary values of \(\mb\) can be reliable below this region, as suggested also by recent lattice QCD calculations~\cite{Bazavov:2018mes, Bazavov:2017dus, Borsanyi:2019hsj}.
+It shows that the radius of convergence is larger than \(|\mb| \gtrsim 400\)~MeV, implying that the present lattice QCD calculations based on Taylor expansions in \(\mb\) and analytic continuations from imaginary values of \(\mb\) can be reliable below this region, as suggested also by recent lattice QCD calculations~\cite{Bazavov:2018mes, Bazavov:2017dus, Borsanyi:2019hsj}.

-The present state-of-the-art lattice QCD calculations do not find any evidence for an additional singularity for \(\mb \lesssim 400\)~MeV~\cite{Bazavov:2018mes, Bazavov:2017dus, Borsanyi:2019hsj}.
+The current state-of-the-art lattice QCD calculations do not find any evidence for an additional singularity for \(\mb \lesssim 400\)~MeV~\cite{Bazavov:2018mes, Bazavov:2017dus, Borsanyi:2019hsj}.
 Our result on the radius of convergence \(|\mb|\gtrsim400\)~MeV, coupled with these lattice QCD results, suggest that QCD critical point, if one exists, will most likely be located at \(\mb\gtrsim400\)~MeV.
-Such conclusion will potentially have an important impact on the on-going beam energy scan experiments at RHIC and SPS, as well as on the future experiments, such as at FAIR and NICA, planned to search for the QCD critical point.
-In fact, in the temperature-complex chemical potential space, the Yang-Lee singularity is smoothly connected to critical point.
-As shown in Refs.~\cite{Stephanov:2006dn}, a critical point is located where the Yang-Lee singularity and its complex conjugate pinch the real chemical potential axis.
-Thus, the curves in Figure~\ref{fig:R} may also help understand how to map critical Ising direction, \(t\), to QCD, which is of relevance not only for static but also dynamic properties~\cite{Martinez:2019bsn} near a possible critical point.